HIPAA Physical Security

 Scenario

-A three-location medical practice needed to demonstrate physical safeguard compliance for a payer audit.
-They had basic locks and alarm systems but no documented access controls, visitor procedures, or workstation security policies.
+A three-location practice needed to prove physical safeguard compliance for a payer audit.
+They had basic locks and alarms but no written access rules, visitor sign-in sheets, or workstation policies.

 Key Gaps Found

-Server room at the main office had no dedicated lock.
-Front desk workstations faced patient waiting areas with no privacy screens.
-Portable devices lacked inventory tracking.
-Old hard drives were stored in an unlocked closet.
+The main server room had no lock.
+Front desk screens faced the waiting area with no privacy filters.
+No one tracked portable devices.
+Old hard drives sat in an open closet.

 Result